MicrosoftDocs/powerbi-docs/articles/powerbi-developer-walkthrough-push-data-register-app-with-azure-ad.md

 <properties
-   pageTitle="Register an app with Azure AD" description="Walkthrough - Push data into a dashboard - Register an app with Azure AD" services="powerbi" documentationCenter="" authors="guyinacube"
+   pageTitle="Register an app with Azure AD" description="Walkthrough - Push data into a dataset - Register an app with Azure AD" services="powerbi" documentationCenter="" authors="guyinacube"